COURSE FROM

 SOCIAL PROGRAMME

-All participants are invited to the course dinner on
+All participants are invited to the after-course social event on

 Tuesday evening.